lesley-byte/byteSchedule/README.md

 ## Credits

 Thank you to friends and family for their support.
+I also want to thank my tutor Sean New for his help and guidance.
+His git hub is [here](https://github.com/snew430).

 ## License